-- Length -- 12 to 13 inches.
-About one-fourth as large again as the robin. - Male -- Upper part grayish blue, with prominent crest on head reaching to the nape.
+Length 12 to 13 inches.
+About one-fourth as large again as the robin.
+Male Upper part grayish blue, with prominent crest on head reaching to the nape.
 A white spot in front of the eye.
 Bill longer than the head, which is large and heavy.
 Wings and the short tail minutely speckled and marked with broken bands of white.
 Chin, band around throat, and underneath white.
-Two bluish bands across the breast and a bluish wash on sides. - Female -- Female and immature specimens have rufous bands where The adult male's are blue.
-Plumage of both birds oily. - Range -- North America, except where the Texan kingfisher replaces it in a limited area in the Southwest.
-Common from winter resident also.

-Labrador to Florida, east and west.
+Two bluish bands across the breast and a bluish wash on sides.
+Female Female and immature specimens have rufous bands where replaces it in a limited area in the Southwest.
+Common from Labrador to Florida, east and west.
 Winters chiefly from Virginia southward to South America.
-Migrations -- March.
+Migrations March.
 December.
 Common summer resident.
-Usually a
+Usually a winter resident also.